mauicv/mauicv.github.io/_posts/2020-05-25-metropolis-walks-on-graphs.md

     Normal walker: 0.014881319869752028

-The blue line above shows the convergence of the metropolis walker towards the uniform distrubution while the orange is the normal random walker.
-You can clearly see that the orange line is bounded away from zero wheras the metropolis walker is convergent.
+The blue line above shows the convergence of the metropolis walker towards the uniform distribution while the orange is the normal random walker.
+You can clearly see that the orange line is bounded away from zero whereas the metropolis walker is convergent.